Brad Stevens: 2021–22 season

 On June 2, 2021, the Celtics named Stevens as the new president of basketball operations and de facto general manager, replacing Danny Ainge, who announced his retirement, though Ainge later joined the Utah Jazz as their alternate governor in December 2021.
-On June 18, Stevens made his first transaction in his new position by trading away Kemba Walker, the 16th pick in the 2021 NBA draft, and a 2025 second-round pick in exchange for Al Horford, Moses Brown, and a 2023 second-round pick.
+On June 18, Stevens made his first transaction in his new position by trading away Kemba Walker, the 16th pick in the 2021 NBA draft (later Alperen Şengün), and a 2025 second-round pick (later Kobe Sanders) in exchange for Al Horford, Moses Brown, and a 2023 second-round pick (later Amari Bailey).
 The deal gave the Celtics a bit more financial flexibility with Horford due about $20 million less than Walker over the next two years.
 The Celtics also improved their depth in the frontcourt by adding Horford and Brown, who recorded 21 points and 23 rebounds, which included 19 rebounds in the first half, in a March 27 game between the Celtics and the Thunder.

 On June 23, it was reported that Stevens made the decision to hire Brooklyn Nets assistant coach Ime Udoka as his own replacement as head coach of the Celtics.
 The hiring became official five days later.
 Stevens later stated that he hired Udoka because the latter had "a great approachability."
 In Udoka's first year as head coach and Stevens' first year as an executive, the Celtics overcame an 18–21 start and ended up finishing as the #2-seed in the Eastern Conference with a 51–31 record.
 During the turnaround, Stevens and the Celtics traded Josh Richardson, Romeo Langford, a 2022 first-round pick (which turned into Blake Wesley), and the rights to swap 2028 first-round picks to the San Antonio Spurs in exchange for Derrick White, who became a key contributor for the Celtics.
 In the playoffs, the Celtics swept the Brooklyn Nets during the first round and then went on to beat the Milwaukee Bucks in seven games during the Eastern Conference Semifinals.
 After defeating the Miami Heat in seven games during the Eastern Conference Finals, the Celtics made their first NBA Finals appearance since 2010.
 However, the Celtics lost the 2022 NBA Finals to the Golden State Warriors in six games despite a 2–1 lead.